gaweinbergi/nvml/README.md

 #### Testing the Libraries ####

-Before running the tests, you may need to prepare a test configuration file (src/test/testconfig.sh).
+Before running the tests, you will need to prepare a test configuration file (src/test/testconfig.sh).
 Please see the available configuration settings in the example file (src/test/testconfig.sh.example).